cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- simplest and easiest to setup
 	- i.e. avg CPU should = 40%
 - simple/step scaling
-	- when an alarm is trigerred, then add 2 unites
+	- when an alarm is trigerred, then add 2 units
 - scheduled actions
 	- anticipate a scaling based on a known usage pattern
 - predictive scaling